yo-xing/project-templates/README.md

 python run.py data eda

-i*the dataset is installed directly by a function in the spotlight.datasets.movielens module of the spotlight package
+The dataset is installed directly by a function in the spotlight.datasets.movielens module of the spotlight package

 The run.py file imports numpy, spotlight and sub-modules datasets and cross_validation, it then installs the dataset into the machine through the function get_movielens_dataset.
 It then uses the random_train_test_split function to